Wednesday, April 14, 2021

 with author Jonathan Pinckney

 Civil resistance is a powerful force for democratic transitions, but how can activists navigate the uncertain road from bringing down a dictator to bringing up a more just and free political order?
-Dr. Pinckney will discuss a critical factor: the breakthrough mechanisms (such as negotiations, elections, coups, or international intervention) by which civil resistance campaigns bring down authoritarian regimes.
+Dr. Pinckney discusses a critical factor: the breakthrough mechanisms (such as negotiations, elections, coups, or international intervention) by which civil resistance campaigns bring down authoritarian regimes.
 These mechanisms shape the dynamics of the subsequent transition and play a powerful role in promoting or undermining democracy.
 They help us understand how civil resistance can not just win, but win well.

 About the Special Report